CrowdStrike/glide-core/.changeset/nine-phones-cough.md

 '@crowdstrike/glide-core': patch
 ---

 Menu and Dropdown now animate when opening.
-The animation can be disabled by setting the `prefers-reduced-motion` browser preference.
+The animations are disabled when the relevant reduced motion system preference is enabled.